codahale/logula/README.md

     import com.codahale.logula.Logging
     import org.apache.log4j.Level

-    Logging.logToConsole(Level.INFO, "com.myproject.weebits" -> Level.DEBUG)

-And you can log messages to a specified file:

-    Logging.logToFile(Level.DEBUG, "/var/log/myapp/%d{yyyy-MM-dd}.log.gz")
+    Logging.configure { log =>
+      log.registerWithJMX = true

+      log.loggers("com.myproject.weebits") = Level.OFF

+      log.console.enabled = true
+      log.console.level = Level.ALL

+      log.file.enabled = true
+      log.file.filenamePattern = "/var/log/myapp/%d{yyyy-MM-dd}.log.gz"
+      log.file.level = Level.INFO

+      log.gc.enabled = true
+      log.gc.checkEvery(1, TimeUnit.SECONDS)
+      log.gc.addDurationThreshold(Level.DEBUG,    0, TimeUnit.MILLISECONDS)
+      log.gc.addDurationThreshold(Level.INFO,   300, TimeUnit.MILLISECONDS)
+      log.gc.addDurationThreshold(Level.WARN,  1000, TimeUnit.MILLISECONDS)
+    }

-This will log all messages on Oct 24, 2010 to `/var/log/myapp/2010-10-24.log`, and when the server rolls over to a new log, the old log will be gzipped.
+This will log all messages on Oct 24, 2010 to both standard out and `/var/log/myapp/2010-10-24.log`, and when the server rolls over to a new log, the old log will be gzipped.
 (You can also use ZIP compression by making the filename pattern end in `.zip` or disable compression entirely by not naming your log files `.gz` or `.zip`.)

 The `%d{yyyy-MM-dd}` format documentation can be found by looking at `java.util.SimpleDateFormat`.

+If `log.gc.enabled` is `true`, Logula will log information about the JVM's garbage collection:

+    DEBUG [2010-10-25 22:08:24,534] GC: ParNew: 0.014s, 15.92MB reclaimed -> 25.15MB/811.88MB used
+    DEBUG [2010-10-25 22:08:24,542] GC: ConcurrentMarkSweep: 0.096s, 1.99MB reclaimed -> 23.44MB/811.88MB used
+    DEBUG [2010-10-25 22:08:25,428] GC: ParNew: 0.002s, 16.64MB reclaimed -> 28.05MB/811.88MB used

+You can specify thresholds at which GC runs are logged at particular levels.
+By default, Logula logs all GC runs which take 0ms to 99ms at `TRACE`, 100ms to 499ms at `DEBUG`, 500ms to 999ms at `INFO`, and ≥1000ms at `WARN`.

 **Third**, add some logging to your classes: